diantw00rd/survey_variables_sampling/README.md

 3. Algorithmic explanations of how these methods work with the specified variables.
 Please find the flowcharts for both methods in flowcharts.md / flowchart output.png files.
 Note: to run flowchart.md open Mermaid Live Web Editor.

+# Survey Implementation in Qualtrics
+The final survey is conducted using Qualtrics, which supports embedded JavaScript.
+While scenario sampling was initially guided by LHS and FFD methods, the final 16 survey scenarios were generated using direct randomization within Qualtrics for more practical deployment.
+To allow dynamic and varied presentations, variable levels were adapted, simplified, and randomized using Qualtrics's built-in JavaScript functions.

 # Parameters for the Survey

-The following parameters and their respective levels are considered in this project:
+The following parameters and their respective levels are considered in this project in Survey_sampling.ipynb:
 | Parameter               | Levels                                                             |
 |-------------------------|--------------------------------------------------------------------|
 | Price                  | FREE, $0.12/kWh, $0.45/kWh, $1.5/kWh, $5/kWh                      |